iconara/puck/README.md

 puck --extra-files config/*.yml
 ```

-The more advanced `:extra_files` feature, where the destination paths within the JAR file is specified as described below, is not available as a command line option.
+The more advanced `:extra_files` feature, where the destination paths within the Jar file is specified as described below, is not available as a command line option.

-If your application is depending on another Jar you can merge it into the application Jar using the `:merge_archives` option:
+In some circumstances you need to merge another Jar or zip file with the Jar created by Puck.
+This can be useful if have Java libraries, like JDBC drivers, that need to be available to the top level class loader.
+This is possible using the `:merge_archives` option:

 ```ruby
 Puck::Jar.new(merge_archives: Dir['external.jar']).create